SusanFair/kickstarter-analysis/README.md

 ## Results

 ### Conclusions of analysis of Outcomes based on Launch Date?
 From the analysis we can see that Louise is on the right track!!
-Using the event category of Theatre there were more Successful campaigns in general than Failed and Canceled campaigns.
+Using the event category of Theatre there were more Successful campaigns than Failed or Canceled campaigns.
 Looks like Theatre campaigns are hot right now!

 Other valuable conclusions can be made.
 The campaigns that launched in the month of May had the highest number of successful campaigns.
-This was closely followed by the months of June and then July.
+This was closely followed by the months of June and July.
 It can also be noted that November and December had the lowest number of successful campaigns.

 As a general observation, the months of May and June had the highest number of Successful campaings however they also had the highest number of Failed campaigns.
 In general those months simply had the highest number of campaigns overall.
 Further analysis of other factors would therefore be necessary to discern specific success factors.